daniel-molina/visualequation/README.md

 $ cd -

 where you substitute <version> by the version number of the file generated in dist/.
-Changing current directory, as done, is important in some cases because some versions of pip can refuse to install it where placed in the sources directory.
+Changing current directory, as done, is important in some cases because some versions of pip can refuse to install it while placed in the sources directory.

 ## Running visualequation